mirandasong24/cs3245-hw4/README.txt

 THINGS TO INCLUDE
--ability to handle phrasal queries (using n-word indices or positional indices) -handle zones/fields (along with the standard notion of a document as a ordered set of words) -at least one query refinement technique (ex. psuedo relevant feedback, query expansion) -unique or unusual ideas to improve the system (make sure to document the ideas and their performance)
+-ability to handle phrasal queries (using n-word indices or positional indices) -handle zones/fields (along with the standard notion of a document as a ordered set of words)
+     -ex. increase the weighting of a query term if it's found in the title of a document -at least one query refinement technique (ex. psuedo relevant feedback, query expansion) -unique or unusual ideas to improve the system (make sure to document the ideas and their performance)